 Fur farming

-When humans raise animals, they have a responsibility to provide for their welfare and prevent unnecessary suffering.
+Fur farming is a global practice, with different regions focusing on specific species.
 In North America, mink, foxes and chinchillas are raised on farms, but mink are by far the most important in term of numbers.
 While providing animals with humane care is an ethical obligation for all livestock farmers, it also makes good business sense since the healthiest animals produce the finest furs.

 Quality care for quality furs

-Optimal standards for the nutrition, housing, husbandry and euthanasia of farmed-raised mink and fox are set out in Recommended Codes of Practice developed by Agriculture Canada, in consultation with producers and animal-welfare agencies.
-Similar standards have been developed in the USA and Europe.
 There is a strong incentive to respect these codes because there is no other way to produce high quality fur; farmers who do not care for their animals will not remain in business very long.

 Humane euthanasia